 Beginning in 2008, the City began paying its employer obligation in semi-annual installments for most departments.
 The City's pension obligations continued to be collected on a weekly basis for members employed at the Water Works, Airport, School District, and the Retirement System itself.
-While the identified departments continued to pay their obligation basis as a percentage of payroll, the balance of City departments had their obligation computed by the Retirement System's actuary and it was paid in July and December of 2015.
-The actuary's computation of the rate compensated for the time value of money so that neither departments which continue to pay on a weekly basis nor the balance of City departments paying in lump sums experienced a financial advantage or disadvantage as a result of their payment schedule.
-An annual variance between estimated payroll and actual payroll for the City's general fund salaries is reported to the actuary each year and a true-up calculation is done as part of the valuation process.
-The true-up determined by the actuary is then collected by the Retirement System prior to the end of the City's fiscal year and can result in either a debit or a credit depending upon the direction of the variance in the wage estimate initially used for the year.
-For 2015 and 2014, respectively, the true-up to adjustment for the City amounted to \$283,732 and \$352,296.
-Those amounts are paid at the end of the City's fiscal year, on or near June 30th each year.
+While the identified departments continued to pay their obligation basis as a percentage of payroll, the balance of City departments had their obligation computed by the Retirement System's actuary and it was paid in July and December of each year until 2016 when the process changed.
+For 2016 the City paid the July installment but then elected to convert to a percentage of payroll on a weekly basis beginning in January of 2017.
+That transition, in accordance with details provided by the actuary, eliminated the need for the traditional December payment.
+Under the new payment method, the City will still owe an annual "True-Up" for 2017, to be followed by a final "true-up" payment for a six month period following the 2018 valuation.

+The true-up determined by the actuary was to be collected by the Retirement System prior to the end of the City's fiscal year and could have resulted in either a debit or a credit, depending upon the direction of the variance in the wage estimate initially used for the year.
+For 2017 and 2016, respectively, the true-up adjustment for the City amounted to \$174,227 and \$(146,479).
+Those amounts were to have been settled at the end of the City's fiscal year, on or near June 30th each year.
+At the City's request, a 2017 True-Up credit was carried forward to be applied against any 2018 obligation.
+Interest was applied at the rate of 7.25% from July 1, 2017 to December 31, 2017 and then computed at 7.0% from January 1, 2018 to June 30, 2018.
+The interest rate change resulted from the Board's decision to lower the interest rate assumption in January of 2018.
+The City's final True-Up payment will be due on July 1, 2018, will consist of the net obligation for both years, inclusive of earned interest, and is calculated to be \$17,311.